A version of the Sentiment Ratio applied to EURUSD H1 has been automatically updating twitter feed @TSSMarkets.

 Automated trade signals will be updating the account as from 2020-08-17.

-The indicator has been particularly effective on H4 charts when used to confirm the direction of potential trading signals.
-On shorter term charts, when the indicator crosses -40 or 40 back to Neutral, it can be effective when indicating potential swings; for example, a sell signal when the indicator crosses below 40 and a buy signal when the indicator crosses above -40.
+The indicator has been particularly effective on H4 charts when used to confirm the direction of trading system signals.
+On shorter term charts, when the indicator crosses -40 or 40 back to Neutral, it has been effective when filtering signals for potential swings; for example, a bearish indication when the indicator crossed below 40 and a bullish indication when the indicator crossed above -40.

 The Multi Trendlines indicator automatically draws the dominant trendlines on the current chart.

 The indicator looks for the 5 best Up trends and the 5 best Down trends as at the current price, drawing each trendline if filter conditions are met.

 The price relative to the trendline values can be incorporated into automated trading strategies or used as a tool for manual trading.

 Algorithmic trading of the currency markets using the proprietary Trendline Syncing System (TSS).

 Positions are based on the best entry and exit points in the rhythmic

 movements of trending markets, evaluated across multiple timeframes, applying